LeToNode/Play2.0-CN-doc/javaGuide/main/tests/JavaTest.md

 ## Running in a Fake application

-If the code you want to test depends of a running application, you can easily create a `FakeApplication` on the fly:
+If the code you want to test depends on a running application, you can easily create a `FakeApplication` on the fly:

 ```
 @Test